ParkerLab/ataqv/README.rst

 Verifying ataqc results with data from a variety of common tools is on our to-do list, but so far, we've only used `bwa`_, `Picard's MarkDuplicates`_, and `MACS2`_ for these steps.
-An example pipeline is provided in the included ``qc.sh`` script, which starts with a BAM file of aligned reads, marks duplicates and calls peaks, then runs ataqc and produces a web viewer for the output.
+A pipeline like ours can be generated with the included ``make_ataqc_pipeline`` script.
+Its output product starts from a BAM file of aligned reads, marks duplicates and calls peaks, then runs ataqc and produces a web viewer for the output.

 Running
 =======